 I call spouses who peek at potential sex partners "Meerkats."
 Meerkats are cute little rodent-like creatures that sit upright, stretching their necks to spy out their surroundings.
 However, human meerkats are not funny or cute like these little animals are.
 They might not know it, but according to Jesus, human meerkats are committing adultery and accumulating demons for themselves, (Mt.
 5:27.)
 Left unconfessed and unrepented, those demons will help them to commit physical adultery, if constant adultery and fornication are not part of this double-minded lifestyle already; destroying their marriages and families.
-Demons will become their controlling spirit ‘lovers,’ ‘husbands,’ and ‘wives;’ never allowing Godly human spouses in their lives, but constantly pushing them from one dirty encounter to another.
+Demons will become their controlling spirit ‘lovers,’ ‘husbands,’ and ‘wives;’ never allowing Godly human spouses in their lives, but constantly pushing their victims from one dirty encounter to another.
 Because God is almighty and longsuffering, good spouses often suffer for a lifetime while holding on to “meerkats” without intervention from God — except to protect the innocent in ways we might never understand on this side of the grave.

 Demons will do everything in their power to get rid of good spouses and God’s institution, the family unit.
 Whether innocent spouses knowingly withstand them by obeying God's Moral Law commandments, prefer to live in denial, or remain oblivious to their destruction, innocent spouses and families will suffer as a result of adulterers and fornicators playing “Meerkat.”
 All sin is inspired by the devil – which is not a reason to sin, as Jesus conquered him at the cross, (Col. 2:14.)
-But sin gets a hold on us as soon as we sin, because at that moment we give demons permission to control our thoughts and our lives.
+But sin gets a hold on us as soon as we decidedly sin, because at that moment we give demons permission to control our thoughts and lives.
 Of course “we all sometimes sin,” but we must then take immediate action and choose to confess that sin and repent from it, (2 Tim.
 2:25-26.)